Reputational Bargaining and Inefficient Technology Adoption: The Baseline Model

 \subsection{Discussions on the Modeling Assumptions}

-We take a reputational bargaining approach since our motivation is to revisit the hold-up problem when players may not want to change their bargaining postures due to their reputation concerns.
-Compared to bargaining models with incomplete information but \textit{without} commitment types such as Gul, Sonnenschein and Wilson (1986) and Gul (2001), reputational bargaining models lead to sharp predictions on players' behaviors and welfare even when both players have bargaining power, which sounds more realistic relative to the case where one player \textit{cannot} make any offer.\footnote{It is well-known that bargaining models where the informed player can make offers are not tractable to analyze.
+We analyze a reputational bargaining model since our motivation is to revisit the hold-up problem when players may not want to change their bargaining postures due to their reputation concerns.
+Compared to bargaining models with incomplete information but \textit{without} commitment types such as Gul, Sonnenschein and Wilson (1986) and Gul (2001), reputational bargaining models lead to sharp predictions on players' welfare even when both players have some bargaining power.
+This sounds more realistic relative to the restriction that one of the players has no bargaining power.\footnote{It is well-known that bargaining models where the informed player can make offers are not tractable to analyze.
 As a result, most of the existing works focus on the case where the uninformed player makes all the offers (e.g., Gul, Sonnenschein and Wilson 1986, Gul 2001).
-An exception is Gerardi, H\"{o}rner and Maestri (2014) that characterizes the set of equilibrium payoffs when the informed player makes \textit{all} the offers.
-We are unaware of any paper that analyzes models \textit{without} any commitment type where both the informed and uninformed player can make offers.}
+An exception is Gerardi, H\"{o}rner and Maestri (2014) that characterizes the set of equilibrium payoffs when the informed player makes \textit{all} the offers. }

-We assume that the \textit{uninformed} player (i.e., the buyer) makes their offer before the \textit{informed} player (i.e., the seller).
-This is a standard assumption which is also assumed in APS and Fanning (2023).
-The buyer making the first offer seems plausible when a firm procures products from its upstream supplier (e.g., farmers), in which case the firm quotes a price before the negotiations.
+We assume that the \textit{uninformed} player (i.e., the buyer) makes an offer before the \textit{informed} player (i.e., the seller) does.
+This assumption is also made in APS and Fanning (2024).
+The uninformed buyer making the first offer seems plausible when a firm procures inputs from its upstream supplier (e.g., farmers), in which case the firm usually quotes a price before the negotiations.
+If the informed seller makes the first offer, then his incentive to signal his production cost complicates the analysis.
+We leave this case for future research.

-We assume that the set of commitment types is \textit{rich} in the sense that (i) for every $p \in [0,1]$, there exists a commitment type whose demand is close to $p$ and (ii) there exist seller-commitment-types who demand the entire surplus as well as seller-commitment-types whose demands are less than but close to the entire surplus.
-Our first requirement is standard in the reputational bargaining literature.
-For example, it is also assumed in Abreu and Gul (2000) and Fanning (2023).

-Our second requirement is violated in Fanning (2023) who assumes that \textit{no rational type is indifferent between accepting and rejecting any offer made by any commitment type}.
-His assumption rules out commitment types who demand the entire surplus, under which he shows that players will reach an agreement without any delay.
-We motivate this requirement of ours in three steps.

-First, although Abreu and Gul (2000) assume that all commitment types demand something strictly between $0$ and $1$, their main result that players will trade immediately at the Rubinstein bargaining price \textit{extends} when the set of commitment types satisfies our requirements.